Fahim59/Employee-Management-System/README.md

 This application is a mixture of Employee Management & Inventory Management System.
 This demo application is created for my own company <a href="https://www.facebook.com/Takwaglovesknitting">Takwa Gloves Knitting Co.</a>

 Here all the details of Employees, Customers, Products will be stored.
 Daily info of employees, daily inventory, pending orders, delivered orders all info also will be stored.
-After delivering an order an Bill will be generated.
+After delivering an order a Bill will be generated.

 This project is implemented using C# with Windows Forms for the front end development.
 For database, MS Sql was used.